lucasvr/hdf5-udf/INSTALL.md

 ## Building the code

-Simply run `make` followed by `make install`, optionally providing an alternative destination directory other than `/usr/local`:
+We use the [Meson](https://mesonbuild.com) build system to manage compilation options, dependency tracking, and installation of the compiled package.
+Please follow these steps below to build and install HDF5-UDF.

+### Configuration

+Assuming an empty or non-existent `build` directory, type:

 ```
-$ make
-$ make install DESTDIR=/installation/path
+$ meson -Dwith-python=true -Dwith-lua=true -Dwith-cpp=true . build
 ```

+At least one of `-Dwith-python=true`, `-Dwith-lua=true`, or `-Dwith-cpp=true` options
+must be set.
+It's still possible to build HDF5-UDF without any of these backends, but that would be a useless outcome!

+Support for sandboxing is strongly encouraged to be set, so it's enabled by default.
+If you are conducting local tests and do not plan on reading datasets provided by third-party, then it's possible to disable it with `-Dwith-sandbox=false`.

+The installation prefix defaults to `/usr/local`, with the HDF5 I/O filter plugin installed under `/usr/local/hdf5/lib/plugin`.
+The prefix can be changed by adding `--prefix=/path/to/prefix` to the command line options.
+The plugin path can be set with `--libexecdir=subdirectory/of/prefix`.

-In order to use an alternative compiler, please set the `CXX` variable to the path to that executable (e.g., `CXX=clang++`).
+In order to use an alternative compiler, please set the `CXX` environment variable so it points to that executable (e.g., `CXX=clang++`).

-By default, `make` will attempt to build all backends and to compile the HDF5 filter with support for system call filtering.
-It is possible to disable features by providing the following arguments to `make`:

-- `OPT_SANDBOX=0`: disable support for system call filtering
-- `OPT_PYTHON=0`: disable Python backend
-- `OPT_LUA=0`: disable Lua/LuaJIT backend
-- `OPT_CPP=0`: disable C/C++ backend
+### Building

+Simply run `ninja -C build` to compile the source code with the previously configured options.

+### Installing

+Run `ninja -C build install` to effectively install HDF5-UDF on your filesystem.